Arkanthara/digital_forensic/report/report.typ

 Based on this kind of video, we will start by studying how video compression works.
 To do this, we will use the h264 codec, as it is the most widely used codec on the web.

+== Redundancies

+=== Psychovisual redundancies

+==== Spatial irrelevance

+The human visual system has some difficulties to perceive small details due to its limitations.
+The optics of the eyes and the neural processing tend to smooth out fine patterns.
+For example: a document printed by a laser printer is composed of small dots that are very close together.
+However, we cannot see the individual dots at a normal distance: we only perceive a uniform surface.

+This is why this feature can be used to remove small details that are invisible or barely visible for human visual system.

+==== Spectral irrelevance

+The human visual system consists of approximately 100 million rods responsible for perceiving brightness and approximately 6.5 million cones responsible for perceiving colors.
+Due to the high amount of rods, the human visual system is more sensitive to brightness compared to color.

+There are 3 types of cones:
+- L-cones ($approx 65%$), sensitive to long wavelengths (such as the red color).
+- M-cones ($approx 33%$), sensitive to medium wavelengths (such as the green color).
+- S-cones ($approx 2%$), sensitive to short wavelengths (such as blue color).
+In this way, human visual system is less sensitive to blue color than to other colors due to its amount of S-cones.

+Therefore, retaining all the spectral details of the video may prove unnecessary for good quality reproduction of the video.

 == H.264

 The H.264 codec, also known as MPEG-4 AVC (Advanced Video Coding) or MPEG-4 Part 10, was developed in 2003.